McIntire Botanical Garden’s

 1:30 – 3:00 Lecture

 3:00 – 4:00 Reception with Tea and Scones

 3:00 – 4:00 Vendors Market open to all attendees

 ABOUT THE IAN ROBERTSON LEGACY: LECTURESHIP

-In March 2017, the Board of McIntire Botanical Garden and the Friends of Ian Robertson formalized a partnership to endow an annual educational lecture series to honor the late Ian Robertson and to build a structural element in the future McIntire Botanical Garden to recognize Ian’s numerous contributions to horticulture, landscape design, and education.
+In March 2017, the Board of McIntire Botanical Garden and the Friends of Ian Robertson formalized a partnership to endow this annual educational lecture series and to build a structural element in the future Garden to recognize Ian’s numerous contributions to horticulture, landscape design, and education.

 ABOUT IAN ROBERTSON

 The late Ian Robertson was a master horticulturalist and internationally known garden designer who left his mark on gardens all over the globe.
 He was especially proud of his work at the Lewis Ginter Botanical Garden in Richmond, Virginia, where he designed the Henry M. Flagler Perennial Garden, among others.

 Educated at Edinburgh University, Ian found his spiritual home in Scotland.
 He was an avid intellectual, a talented and enthusiastic educator, and an accomplished writer.
 He was a lecturer of horticulture and landscape design at Piedmont Virginia Community College as well as an instructor at the Virginia Federation of Garden Clubs Landscape Design Institute and at Master Gardeners and the Virginia Native Plant Society.
 His book, Six Thousand Years Up the Garden Path, carries the reader through a whimsical yet scholarly history of gardens.